angcap/juniper-ncui/README.md

 proxypass=

-NC.jar : UI use to connect - not needed, requires several i686 libs
+* NC.jar : UI use to connect - requires several i686 libs

 **NOTE:** from my Ubuntu 11.10 UI not load correctly but connect work fine